gduscher/MSE672-Introduction-to-TEM/index.rst

    However, you are required to change input parameters and you are enouraged to play around with the notebooks

-You will not have to install anything but you can use the notebooks in ``Google colab``.
-Here is a `link to a notebook <https://colab.research.google.com/github/gduscher/MSE672-Introduction-to-TEM/blob/main/Introduction/TestNotebook.ipynb>`_ to try it out.
+You will not have to install  anaconda on your laptop.

-However, you will not have the full functionality of the jupyter notebooks on colab, and so I suggest to install anaconda on your laptop.
 You will need a fairly new version of anaconda and if you have an old version, the best way is to reinstall anaconda again.

 The notebooks are all based on a library of functions called `pyTEMlib <https://github.com/pycroscopy/pyTEMlib>`_

 You can `download all course notebooks <https://github.com/gduscher/MSE672-Introduction-to-TEM/archive/main.zi>`_ from github as a zip file.
+However, I recommend you to use the Github desktop for a convenient way to have always the notebooks og the latest version on your computer.

 .. toctree::
    :maxdepth: 1